-Musgrave Minerals Ltd ("Musgrave" or "the Company") (ASX: MGV) is pleased to announce the receipt of assay results for a further 14 drill holes from the Lena gold prospect in the recently completed phase one reverse circulation ("RC") drilling program on the Cue Project in the Murchison region of Western Australia (Figure 1).
-The Cue Project is a joint venture with Silver Lake Resources where Musgrave holds a 60% interest and has elected to increase its interest to 80%.
+Musgrave Minerals Ltd ("Musgrave" or "the Company") (ASX: MGV) is pleased to report further excellent high grade gold results from the first ten drill holes from the Break of Day and Lena gold prospects in the recently commenced phase two reverse circulation ("RC") drilling program on the Cue Project in the Murchison region of Western Australia (Figure 1).
+The Cue Project is a joint venture with Silver Lake Resources Ltd (ASX: SLR) where Musgrave holds a 60% interest and has elected to increase its interest to 80%.

-28 Richardson Street, West Perth WA 6005 Telephone: (61 8) 9324 1061 Fax: (61 8) 9324 1014 Web: www.musgraveminerals.com.au Email: info@musgraveminerals.com.au ACN: 143 890 671 Musgrave Managing Director Rob Waugh commented, "These positive shallow high grade gold results from Lena enhance the will oxide component of the existing resource estimate.
-With the next phase of drilling well, progressing we are working towards upgrading the Lena and Break of Day Mineral Resources in June 2017, and look forward to continuing to define extensions to the known high grade gold mineralisation."
+28 Richardson Street, West Perth WA 6005 Telephone: (61 8) 9324 1061 Fax: (61 8) 9324 1014 Web: www.musgraveminerals.com.au Email: info@musgraveminerals.com.au ACN: 143 890 671 Musgrave Managing Director Rob Waugh commented, "The high grade gold results at Break of Day continue to impress and extend the high grade lodes.
+The new high grade intersections in 17MORC050 on both the Twilight and Velvet Lode demonstrate that the deposit remains open with considerable potential to add resource ounces through extensional drilling.
+The current phase of drilling is progressing well as we work towards upgrading the Lena and Break of Day Mineral Resources in June 2017."